Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

 - The vector addition application is called `vadd` and `binary_container_1.xclbin` in Vitis IDE flow.
 The generated files in command line flow are called `simple_vadd` and `krnl_vadd.xclbin`.

+### Next Steps

+If user need to do iteration for your project, you could go through the [Iteration Guidelines](./Iteration_guideline.md) to do iterations.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>